borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 [extract](https://torsion.org/borgmatic/docs/how-to/extract-a-backup/) an
 archive containing a database dump.

-The dump file can then be found in the extracted destination path within the `~/.borgmatic/` directory.
-The `~` here corresponds to the HOME directory of the user with whom you created the backup.
-For example, if you created the backup with the `root` user, then the dump will be in `EXTRACTED_DESTINATION_PATH/root/.borgmatic`.
-This also means you will have to backup the HOME directory of that user you use to run `borgmatic create` (otherwise there the dump file will not be available).
+borgmatic extracts the dump file into the *`username`*`/.borgmatic/` directory within the extraction destination path, where *`username`* is the user that created the backup.
+For example, if you created the backup with the `root` user and you're extracting to `/tmp`, then the dump will be in `/tmp/root/.borgmatic`.

-You can then use the dump file to manually restore it using the native database commands like `pg_restore`, `mysql`, `mongorestore` or similar.
+After extraction, you can manually restore the dump file using native database commands like `pg_restore`, `mysql`, `mongorestore` or similar.